Jean Delville: Mysteriosa or The Portrait of Mrs. Stuart Merrill (1892)

-Though Delville frequently wrote about his ideas, he almost never discussed his paintings.
+Although Delville frequently wrote about his ideas, he almost never discussed his paintings.
 He left the interpretations to the viewer, and as a result his best pictures have an air of mystery and intrigue.
 One of the most mysterious is his portrait of Mrs. Stuart Merrill.
 This drawing, executed in chalks in 1892, is strikingly otherworldly.
 In it Delville depicts the young woman as a medium in trance, with her eyes turned upwards.
 Her radiating red-orange hair combines with the fluid light of her aura.

 The hot colours which surround Mrs. Merrill's head appear to allude to the earthly fires of passion and sensuality.
 On the other hand, the book on which she rests her chin and long, almost spectral hands is inscribed with an upwards-pointing triangle.
 This represents Delville's idea of perfect human knowledge, achieved (as he says in his Dialogue), through magic, the Kabbalah and Hermeticism.
 As a number of authors have pointed out, the painting, with its references to occultism and wisdom seems to hint at initiation.
 If so, the woman's red aura might refer to her sensual side, which will become more spiritualised as she moves into a different stage of development.

 Whatever its interpretation, this very unusual portrait has had a strong effect on viewers.
 It can be seen as eerie and supernatural (Bade, Femme Fatale, 1979), or as "a positively magical vision" (Jullian, Dreamers of Decadence, 1974).
 It is sometimes referred to as the Mona Lisa of the 1890s, and is also given the title La Mysteriosa.
 Today, few details are available about the sitter, and even her first name goes unmentioned in the literature.
 The most extensive information on her identity is given by Delville's son Olivier in his biography of the painter.
 It is not a first-hand account, however, as Olivier was born at least ten years after the picture was executed.
 According to him, Stuart Merrill (a Symbolist poet who published his works in Paris and Brussels) had a house near to the Delvilles in Forest at that time.
 Olivier adds that "the young Mrs Merrill-Rion" was a Belgian, and that Delville was struck by her strange beauty and depicted her with a mediumistic character.
 It is likely that Delville painted other portraits of Mrs Stuart Merrill and the 1893 drawing 'Medusa', in the same media is undoubtedly one of these.

 The painting was not bought by the Merrills, and remained with the Delvilles until it was sold to a Californian private collector in the late 1960s.
 In 1998, it was acquired by the Brussels Museum of Fine Arts, and is now on display to the public.